Background compaction

 • Overlapping store count, OSC: Maximum overlap of chunks; maximum number of chunks covering a particular key.
 Limits fan-in from above, i.e. the number of chunks that actually have to be read in order to get the actual value by key.

-• Write amplification, WA: The ratio of the amount of data processed by background processes (compaction/partitioning) to the amount of data written to the table.
+• Write amplification, WA: The ratio of the amount of data handled by background processes (compaction/partitioning) to the amount of data written to the table.
 It is an important effectiveness indicator of the selected parameters.

 List of attributes